 How to go back to school as a working professional

 You can begin by defining your educational goals.
 Are you looking to change careers, obtain a professional certification, gain new perspectives and ideas, or impress a potential employer?
-Be honest with yourself about how much time, energy and money you have to spend to achieve your educational goals.
-Remember that your educational goals have to fit with your lifestyle needs.
+Be honest about how much time, energy and money you must spend to achieve your educational goals.
+Remember that your learning goals have to fit with your lifestyle needs.

-There are many courses, programs, and degrees geared towards working professionals.
-Focus on learning opportunities that fit with your educational goals.
-Will you have time to do assignments and to study for exams, or does a participation-based workshop work better for you?
-Perhaps an online program will work best with your schedule.
-Once you have identified a few options, don’t hesitate to contact the program advisor to get more information.
+There are many courses, programs, and degrees geared toward working professionals.
+Focus on learning opportunities that fit with your goals.
+Will you have time to do assignments and study for exams, or do participation-based courses work better for you?
+Once you have identified a few options, don't hesitate to contact the program advisor to get more information.

 3. Get buy-in from your employer.

 Many programs for working professionals enable you to bring your work assignments and experience into your coursework.
 Your employer will directly benefit when you continue your education.
-Check to see if your organization offers educational benefits or other support and funding.
+92% of employers are known to assist with continuing education expenses, giving you a strong chance of having your course or certificate funded by your employer.
+Check whether your organization offers educational benefits or other support and funding.

 4. Plan your time wisely.

-Figure out how much time you will need to spend on your coursework and block that time in your schedule.
-Some people like to do a bit each day, and others prefer blocking larger amounts of time.
+Determine how much time you will need to spend on your coursework and block that time in your schedule.
+Some people like to do a bit each day, while others prefer blocking more time.
 Find out what works for you.

 5. Try new things and incorporate technology.

 If it has been a while since you have been in the classroom, what worked for you in the past may not work for you now.
-Don’t be afraid to experiment with technology.
-There are many apps that can help you organize yourself, take notes, and collaborate with your classmates.
+Experiment with technology; many apps can help you organize, take notes, and collaborate with classmates.

 6. Stay focused and reward yourself.

-This will not always be easy.
-When times get tough, remember why you set these educational goals.
+With so many distractions, this will be challenging.
+When times get tough, remember why you set these goals.
 Be proud that you are investing in yourself, and celebrate small and large successes.

 Achieve Your Learning Goals with our